Mississippi News

 First case of Monkeypox identified in Mississippi

-The Mississippi State Department of Health reported the first case of Monkeypox in Mississippi on Monday.Â
+The reported the first case of Monkeypox in Mississippi on Monday.

-The infected individual is a Mississippi resident and the infection was confirmed at the Mississippi State Department of Health Public Health Laboratory.
-The health department said that it is currently trying to identify people who may have encountered the infected person.Â
+The infected individual is a Mississippi and the infection was confirmed at the Mississippi Department of Public Health Laboratory.
+The health department said that it is currently to identify people who may have encountered the infected person.

 Over the past few weeks, the Monkeypox virus has spread to dozens of countries and infected thousands.
 As of July 22, there were nearly 2,900 Monkeypox cases nationally, according to Centers for Disease Control and Prevention (CDC) data.
-Nearly all infections outside Africa have occurred among men who have sex with men.
+Nearly all infections outside Africa have occurred among who have sex with men.

 Mississippi was one of the few remaining states with no reported cases before Monday.
 MSDH has received a limited number of doses of a Monkeypox vaccine that the department says will be used to treat individuals the department identifies who have been exposed to Monkeypox.

-The monkeypox virus, which is part of the same family of viruses as smallpox, has not caused any deaths yet, but does produce painful symptoms.
+The monkeypox virus, which is part of the same of viruses as smallpox, has not caused any deaths yet, but does produce painful symptoms.

 Symptoms of monkeypox can include: Fever, headache, muscle aches, swollen lymph nodes, chills and exhaustion.
 Infected persons often experience a rash that looks like pimples, or blisters that appear on many parts of the body.
 The illness typically lasts for two to four weeks.